COVID-19 customer update

 Power and Water employees will monitor site access points to ensure the new process is being followed.

-For more information on the new site access requirements, email PWC.Security@powerwater.com.au.
+For more information on the new site access requirements, pleaser refer to COVID-19 Our Safety Plan - External Reference Guide, or email PWC.Security@powerwater.com.au.

 As always, we’re here to help.